-The Downtown Seattle Class A vacancy rate is expected to dip to under 13% by the end of 2013.
-Leasing activity is anticipated to remain steady as Amazon, Zulily & Real Networks are expected to sign large leases.
-However, the overall impact on the market absorption will be somewhat tempered by the following space give backs: Dendreon – 90,000 SF at Russell Investments Center, Federal Home Loan Bank – 100,000 SF at Century Square.
+The Downtown Seattle Class A vacancy rate is expected to dip to 11.8% by the end of 2013.
 The limited supply of Class A view space will continue to cause increasing rents.
 In addition, the recent high sales prices of several significant Class A buildings will also put upwards pressure on rents as these new owners strive to hit their underwriting projections.
-However, there is still ample supply of commodity low and mid-rise space throughout the market for tenants looking for value space.
-Approximately 77% of the available full floors in the CBD are located on floors below floor 30.
+However, there is still ample supply of commodity low and mid-rise space throughout the market for tenants looking for lower lease rates.

 After two quarters of slightly negative absorption on the Eastside, the 3rd quarter posted a modest 57,016 sf of positive absorption.
 I-90 was once again a drag on the overall eastside numbers as that submarket had an additional 30,000 sf hit the market (on top of the 260,000 sf of space already given back this year).